crohr/pkgr/README.md

         rake pkgr:bump:patch # or rake pkgr:bump:minor or rake pkgr:bump:major

-* Build the package on your machine (default, but you better be running a Debian Squeeze), or on a remote machine (recommended, for instance you can get a Vagrant VM in no time):
+* Build the package on your machine (default, but you better be running a Debian Squeeze, and have an SSH server running), or on a remote machine (recommended, for instance you can get a Vagrant VM in no time):

         HOST=debian-build-machine rake pkgr:build:deb
         # or HOST=localhost rake pkgr:build:deb, or just rake pkgr:build:deb